saketranjan112/opensense-assignment/README.md

 Start your PHP server.
 Goto localhost/phpmyadmin and create database 'job_application' and table 'submissions' using the create.sql file.

 Goto localhost/opensense-assignment and fill the form.
-Press Enter.
+Click on the submit button.

 Refresh the table submissions and check whether the data is inserted or not.